 There are also some disadvantages to doing your own lawn care.

 - It takes time.
-Some people don’t have the time to spend in the garden or learning the skills needed.
+Some people don’t have the time to spend in the garden or learn the skills needed.

 - It can be expensive at the start.
-If you don’t own any equipment, it can be expensive to get started.
-Purchasing a mower, edger, and other equipment will cost a lot of money.
+If you don’t own any lawn care products, it can be expensive to get started.
+Purchasing a lawn mower, edger, and other equipment will cost a lot of money.

 Pros of Professional Lawn Service

-If you use a good lawn service, there are many benefits.
+If you use a lawn care professional, there are many benefits for your outdoor space.

 - Your lawn will look great with no effort.
 I sometimes envy people who use a service that comes while they are at work.
 They return from their day at the office to a freshly mowed lawn.

 - You don’t need any equipment.
 Buying, storing, and maintaining lawn equipment can be expensive.
 When you use a lawn service, you don’t need any specialized equipment.